Quantum Kernel Methods

 • qml.data prepares the dataset

-• qml.metrics computes accuracy
+• qml.metrics computes accuracy and regression metrics

 • qml.io_utils optionally saves results